 -Cut the amount of cheese in half and instead add extra spices/seasonings for flavor

 -Use healthier cooking techniques like baking, roasting, sautéing, grilling and broiling in place of frying

 -Double the veggies that the recipe calls for

 5. Stock Up on Sleep:

 Lack of sleep causes a whole range of issues, which I will not dive in too deeply here, but essentially this tip will help improve your self control, cravings, and waistline in a number of ways.
-When you are deprived of even one-hour of sleep in a night your appetite regulating hormones, leptin and ghrelin, become dysregulated.
+When you are deprived of even one-hour of sleep in a night your appetite regulating hormones, leptin and ghrelin, get out of whack.
 You crave more carbohydrate-rich foods and feel less satisfied with the food you consume.
-Also, lack of sleep increases our stress hormone, cortisol, which can cause dysregulation in blood sugar metabolism.
-And to top it all off, all that hard work you put into exercise will not be as beneficial with lack of sleep due to reduction in repair and rebuild mechanisms that occur through the night.
+Also, lack of sleep increases our stress hormone, cortisol, which can cause issues with blood sugar metabolism.
+And to top it all off, all that hard work you put into exercise will not be as beneficial with lack of sleep due to the reduction in “repair and rebuild” mechanisms occurring through the night.
 Get 7-9 hours of sleep, especially through the cold, dark winter months.
 This is my favorite of all the tips…and the most fun!